-One of the most FAQ’s we get at #GfB is: “what do I put on my wedding invitations?” – Often, this is a point of contention!
-Officially, we want to shout that there are no rules with your wedding stationery!
-These days, there are oh so many ways to do things and to do them differently!
-As a starting point though, we’ve tackled the age old question of wedding invitation etiquette by taking a look at the time honoured formalities!
+One of the most frequently asked questions we get at Guides for Brides is: “what do I put on my wedding invitations?”
+Often, this is a point of contention!
+Officially, there are no rules when it comes to your wedding stationery, as couples increasingly move away from traditional wedding etiquette in favour of unique wedding stationery.
+As a starting point though, we’ve tackled the age-old question of wedding invitation etiquette by taking a look at the time-honoured formalities…

 How much notice should I give?

 In the world of wedding invitation etiquette, knowing what to send out of your wedding stationery, when, can seem daunting!
 So, let’s start at the beginning…

 When should I send my save-the-dates?